Winstein--6b

 Basically, an easy way to think of the difference is that it means to honor,

-it's just that God should get the most honor.
+the most honor.
 (It's like "glory" in that re-

 gard--only God has the most glory.)